crpier/backend-boilerplate/README.md

 # backend-boilerplate
 Boilerplate for RESTful API written in python3.7 using FastAPI, leveraging MariaDB for storage, Celery for background tasks and HashiCorp Vault for secrets management.
 Deployment is done with a Jenkins pipeline and the artifacts are Docker containers.
-Made for the infrastructure setup in https://github.com/tiannaru/subsistence_infrastructure
+Made for the infrastructure setup in https://github.com/crpier/subsistence_infrastructure

 ## Usage
 - create a new repository using this one as a template.
 - rename all references to `backend-boilerplate`
-- rename all references to `tiannaru`
+- rename all references to `crpier`

 ### TODO list
 - Make the docker image slimmer with multi stage builds or smth